The Etiquette of Visiting Temples and Sacred Sites in Asia

 An independent traveler in Vietnam was asked to leave the Tran Quoc Pagoda for wearing gym shorts.
 After consulting the TripAdvisor forums and Culture Trip app, they purchased a lightweight "temple kit" (sarong and linen shirt).
 For the rest of their 3-month trip through Southeast Asia, they reported zero entry denials and were even invited to participate in a tea ceremony in Hue because they looked "appropriately prepared."

-Feet Remove shoes at the entrance.
-Never point soles at people or statues.
-Feet are considered spiritually "low" and impure.
+Feet Remove shoes at entrance.
+Feet are spiritually low.

 One of the most insidious mistakes is the "Selfie with the Buddha."
 Turning your back to a sacred image to take a photo is considered highly disrespectful in many regions.
 To avoid this, take photos of the architecture or the statue from a side angle, or ask a companion to take a photo of you looking toward the deity.
 This maintains the hierarchy of respect.